luise/quilt-demo/README.md

 This repository contains the blueprint needed to run the Quilt MEAN stack demo.
 We've broken the blueprint into two different files:

-- `inf.js`: This file defines a single function that returns an infrastructure descrption.
-In this case, the infrastructure is a set of Amazon EC2 instances, and the function's single parameter describes the number of worker instances to launch.
-Workers are instances that can be used to run containers;
-the infrastructure also includes a master instance that manages the Quilt deployment.
-While this particular file describes virtual machines on Amazon EC2, an infrastructure can describe physical or virtual machines on any cloud provider (Quilt currently supports GCE, AWS, Digital Ocean, and Vagrant is coming soon).
+- `todo_app.js`: This file exports a constructor `TodoApp` that creates a deployable object that represents a MEAN stack application.
+Deploying a `TodoApp` instance deploys a repliated Node.js application, an HAProxy service to load balance over the Node.js application, and a replicated MongoDB service to use to store the application's data.
-- `mean.js`: This file uses `inf.js` to launch a set of instances, and deploys a MEAN stack on those instances.  `mean.js` builds on other, existing Quilt blueprints, including a blueprint describing how to run MongoDB, a blueprint for Node.js, and a blueprint for HAProxy.
+`todo_app.js` builds on other, existing Quilt blueprints, including a blueprint describing how to run MongoDB, a blueprint for Node.js, and a blueprint for HAProxy.
 Because those existing blueprints describe how to run those respective services, all `mean.js` needs to do is to hook the services together (e.g., by opening a connection between MongoDB and the Node.js application).
+- `main.js`: This file initializes a set of Amazon EC2 instances, and then uses the TodoApp constructor to deploy the example Node.js application (a TODO app) on those instances.
+While this particular file describes virtual machines on Amazon EC2, an infrastructure can describe physical or virtual machines on any cloud provider (Quilt currently supports GCE, AWS, Digital Ocean, and Vagrant is experimental).

 ## Running the demo code

-If you would like to run this demo, you'll need to clone the repository and make a few changes to the code (we're working on streamlining this configuration process!).

 ### Installing and Configuring Quilt